Skip to main content

 Battles have been won, but the war rages on.
 Until permanent protections are in place for the Bristol Bay watershed, Pebble Mine will continue to fight to develop the mine.
 This is what it would look like:

-If you have enjoyed my recent bear photos, please watch this video regarding the proposed Pebble Mine in Alaska:
+If you have enjoyed my recent bear photos, please watch this PBS Frontline documentary regarding the proposed Pebble Mine in Alaska, which originally aired in 2012.

 Please consider calling or writing to Gov. Dunleavy, Sen. Murkowski, and Sen. Sullivan and expressing your concern about the protection of salmon and the negative impacts of the Pebble Mine.